jimkang/render-audio/README.md

       border: dashed 2px #555;
     }

+To fit the width of the waveform canvas to its parent element, pass `fitToParentWidth: true`.
+However, the parent width changes, the canvas width will not change width it.

 ## Running the demo

 Once you have this source code on your computer, you can get it running by doing the following.